AntonAzer/cvbackend/README.md

 `localStorage` "database" and fake auth with real hashed-password auth (JWT + bcrypt), a `cvs` table, and a `payments` table.

-## ⚠️ Before anything else

-If you shared your Supabase database password anywhere outside your own local `.env` file (chat, a doc, a public repo, etc.), **rotate it now**:
-Supabase Dashboard → Project Settings → Database → Reset database password.
-Then update `DATABASE_URL` below with the new one.

 ## Setup